Michael Curtiz: 1930s

-The following year, Curtiz directed Sons of Liberty (1939), starring Claude Rains, in an Oscar-winning biopic which dramatizes the Jewish contribution to America's independence.
-Curtiz also elicited some of the finest work from Edward G. Robinson in Kid Galahad (1937), where Robinson played a tough and sardonic, but ultimately soft-hearted, boxing manager.
-The picture co-starred Bette Davis and Humphrey Bogart.
+The following year, Curtiz directed a short subject, Sons of Liberty (1939), starring Claude Rains, in a biopic which dramatizes the Jewish contribution to America's independence.
+Curtiz won an Academy Award in the category of Best Short Subject (Two-reel), for this film.

 Three Westerns directed by Curtiz also starring Flynn were Dodge City (1939), Santa Fe Trail (1940) co-starring future US president Ronald Reagan, and Virginia City (1940).

 1940s

-The 1940s continued to have releases of other critically acclaimed films directed by Curtiz, including The Sea Hawk (1940), Dive Bomber (1941), The Sea Wolf (1941), Casablanca (1942), Yankee Doodle Dandy (1942), This Is the Army (1943), Mildred Pierce (1945), and Life with Father (1947).
+During the 1940s Curtiz continued to release more critically acclaimed films, including The Sea Hawk (1940), Dive Bomber (1941), The Sea Wolf (1941), Casablanca (1942), Yankee Doodle Dandy (1942), This Is the Army (1943), Mildred Pierce (1945), and Life with Father (1947).

-One of the biggest hits of 1940 was The Sea Hawk starring Errol Flynn in the role of an adventurer in the mold of Sir Francis Drake.
-Flora Robson played Queen Elizabeth I, and Claude Rains acted as the Spanish ambassador, whose job it was to mislead the Queen who rightly suspected the Spanish Armada was about to attempt to invade England.
+One of the biggest hits of 1940 was The Sea Hawk, starring Errol Flynn in the role of an adventurer in the mold of Sir Francis Drake.
+Flora Robson played Queen Elizabeth I, and Claude Rains acted as the Spanish ambassador, whose job it was to mislead the Queen, who rightly suspected the Spanish Armada was about to attempt to invade England.
 Some critics felt the story was equivalent to actual events then taking place in Europe, describing it as a "thinly veiled diatribe against American isolationism on World War II's brink."
 Film columnist Boyd Martin noticed the similarities:

+Dive Bomber (1941) was released a few months before the attack on Pearl Harbor.

+Curtiz shot every foot of Dive Bomber with Navy assistance and under strict Navy scrutiny.
+Filming at the active naval base in San Diego required great care, especially for aerial sequences.
+To create realistic shots, he mounted cameras on the Navy's planes to achieve "amazing point-of-view shots," taking viewers inside the cockpit during flight.
+He also mounted cameras underneath the wings of planes to dramatize take-offs from the Enterprise, an aircraft carrier launched a few years earlier.

+Bosley Crowther of The New York Times gave it a good review: